 Now, if we’re singing a melody, or playing a solo in the key of C major, that means we’ll be using the notes C, D, E, F, G, A and B because that is the sequence of notes that makes up the scale of C major.

-However, the harmony backing those notes, also has to come from the chords that get formed when we harmonize the C major scale.
+However, the chord progressions backing those notes, also has to come from the chords that get formed when we harmonize the C major scale.

 How each chord is formed goes beyond the purposes of this lesson.
 What you need to know for now is that each note in the scale has a chord that backs it or, in musical terms, harmonizes it.